Registered jack: Similar jacks and unofficial names

 The following RJ-style names do not refer to official ACTA types.

 The labels RJ9, RJ10, RJ22 are variously used for 4P4C and 4P2C modular connectors, most typically installed on telephone handsets and their cordage.
+Telephone handsets do not connect directly to the public network, and therefore have no registered jack designation.

+RJ11 generally uses 6P2C, but can also be 6P4C if powered.

-Telephone handsets do not connect directly to the public network, and therefore have no registered jack designation.RJ45 is often incorrectly used when referring to an 8P8C connector used for ANSI/TIA-568 T568A and T568B and Ethernet.
-It is distinct from the official RJ45S and ARJ45 interfaces.RJ50 is often a 10P10C interface, often used for data applications.
+RJ45 is often incorrectly used when referring to an 8P8C connector used for ANSI/TIA-568 T568A and T568B and Ethernet.
+The connector commonly used for twisted-pair Ethernet is a non-keyed 8P8C connector, quite distinct from that used for RJ45S.
+The plug used for RJ45S is both mechanically and electrically incompatible with any Ethernet port: it cannot fit into an Ethernet port, and it is wired in a way that is incompatible with Ethernet.
+The new ARJ45 interface, however, is a plug and jack allowing higher transmission rates, and the jack can, optionally, be backward-compatible with the common 8P8C plugs of Gigabit Ethernet and earlier standards.

+RJ50 is often a 10P10C interface, often used for data applications.

 The micro ribbon connector, first made by Amphenol, that is used in the RJ21 interface, has also been used to connect Ethernet ports in bulk from a switch with 50-pin ports to a Cat-5 rated patch panel, or between two patch panels.
 A cable with a 50-pin connector on one end can support six fully wired 8P8C connectors or Ethernet ports on a patch panel with one spare pair.
 Alternatively, only the necessary pairs for 10/100 Ethernet can be wired allowing twelve Ethernet ports with a single spare pair.

 This connector is also used with spring bail locks for SCSI-1 connections.
 Some computer printers use a shorter 36-pin version known as a Centronics connector.

 The 8P8C modular jack was chosen as a candidate for ISDN systems.
 In order to be considered, the connector system had to be defined by an international standard, leading to the creation of the ISO 8877 standard.
 Under the rules of the IEEE 802 standards project, international standards are to be preferred over national standards, so when the original 10BASE-T twisted-pair wiring version of Ethernet was developed, this modular connector was chosen as the basis for IEEE 802.3i-1990.